 Shady Side Academy is committed to providing annual parent education programs to provide support, resources and guidance to parents.
 All programs are free; most are open to the public.

 The Risks of Growing Up in an Affluent Community

 Presented by Suniya Luthar, Ph.D.

 Tuesday, April 3, 2018 • 7-8:30 p.m.

 Suniya Luthar, Ph.D. is the foundation professor of psychology at Arizona State University and professor emerita at Columbia University Teachers College.
-Dr. Luthar’s research involves vulnerability and resilience among various populations including youth in poverty, children in families affected by mental illness, and teens in upper-middle class families (who reflect high rates of symptoms relative to national norms).
-In addition to numerous peer-reviewed journal articles, Dr. Luthar has published several books including Resilience and Vulnerability in Childhood and Poverty and Children’s Adjustment.
+After receiving her Ph.D. from Yale University in 1990, she served on the faculty of Yale's Department of Psychiatry and the Child Study Center, and then at Columbia Teachers College from 1997-2013.
+Dr. Luthar’s research involves vulnerability and resilience among various populations including youth in poverty, children in families affected by mental illness, and teens in upper-middle class families.
+In addition to numerous peer-reviewed journal articles, Dr. Luthar has published several books, including Resilience and Vulnerability in Childhood.